popov895/noa11y/README.md

 To install manually follow the steps below:

 - download the latest version of the extension from the [releases page](https://github.com/popov895/noa11y/releases)
-- extract the downloaded archive into your local extensions directory (usually **~/.local/share/gnome-shell/extensions/**)
+- run the following command:

+   `$ gnome-extensions install noa11y@popov895.ukr.net.zip`

+- restart your session (logout and login)
 - run the following command:

    `$ gnome-extensions enable noa11y@popov895.ukr.net`